sergicollado/sceneTmx/readme.md

 ```

 ## Motivation
-Create a tool in to create tiled based games with python sfml binding.
+Create a tool in order to make tiled based games with python-sfml.

 ## Installation
 Insert scene package in your game folder structure, and import.